cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 --- abstract

-Randomness is a crucial ingredient for TLS and related security protocols.
+Randomness is a crucial ingredient for Transport Layer Security (TLS) and related security protocols.
 Weak or predictable "cryptographically-strong" pseudorandom number generators (CSPRNGs) can be abused or exploited for malicious purposes.
 The Dual EC random number backdoor and Debian bugs are relevant examples of this problem.